Data Science Degree Programs in Alaska

 On-Campus Graduate Data Science Programs in Alaska

 If you’ve already obtained an undergraduate degree, a master’s degree is the next logical step.
 A master’s degree typically requires a year and a half to two years of study.
-In Alaska, your go-to here will be the University of Alaska or Embry-Riddle Aeronautical University.

 On-Campus Master’s in Data Science Programs in Alaska